 Run through a couple of scenarios to check how the triage plan tackles each one.
 It’s also smart to look into insurance policies that are applicable to the restaurants’ specific climate.
 Compile websites and phone numbers of local regulatory offices in case the permits change with the scenario.
 Construct a list of “absolute needs” and “can do withouts” for everything from the restaurants’ supplier down to the promotional holiday flyers.

 The thought of a restaurant closing down due to something that is completely out of our control is terrifying.
 But with the right tools, every restaurant can be prepared for any scenario.
-Using technology to your advantage, supporting and mentoring the team, and playing through every possible disaster will guarantee a path to success.
+Using technology in restaurants to your advantage, supporting and mentoring the team, and playing through every possible disaster will guarantee a path to success.